 Implementation of Alternative 3 would also result in the loss of parking spaces for area businesses.
 Under Build Alternative 3, a total of 63 parking spaces would be lost in the southwest quadrant of the I-15/Railroad Canyon Road interchange due to partial acquisitions of commercial properties.
-As previously stated, the City of Lake Elsinore requires one parking space for every 250 sf of gross floor area for areas utilized for commercial uses.
-The area in which 63 parking spaces would be removed currently has five commercial buildings totaling approximately 42,420 sf in size.
-Based on City of Lake Elsinore parking standards, the shopping area should have a minimum of 170 parking spaces available.
-The shopping center currently provides approximately 392 parking spaces for patrons to use, which is in excess of minimum City requirements.
-The removal of 63 parking spaces would result in approximately 329 parking spaces available for the shopping center.
-The remaining parking spaces would still be in excess of the amount minimally required by the City.
+As previously stated, the City of Lake Elsinore requires one parking space for every 250 sf of gross floor area for areas utilized for commercial uses.1 The area in which 63 parking spaces would be removed currently has five commercial buildings totaling approximately 42,420 sf in size.
+Based on City of Lake Elsinore parking standards, the shopping area should have a minimum of 170 parking spaces available.2 The shopping center currently provides approximately 392 parking spaces for patrons to use, which is in excess of minimum City requirements.
+The removal of 63 parking spaces would result in approximately 329 parking spaces of the amount minimally required by the City.